SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 When a constant is declared at global scope, it must be initialized with a value.
+When a constant is declared in the local scope of a function, it can be initialized later, as long as it is set to a definite value before being used.

 When a constant declaration occurs in the context of a class or structure declaration, it is considered a :newTerm:`constant property`.
 Constant declarations are not computed properties and therefore do not have getters